anishathalye/dotbot/README.md

 Template
 --------

-To make life easier, you can fork the [template repository][1].
+To make life easier, you can fork the [template repository][template].
 If you want, you can rename it afterwards (to something like just `dotfiles`).
 If you're looking for inspiration, the template repository contains links to dotfiles repositories that use Dotbot.

 If you prefer, instead of reading about how Dotbot works, you could refer to the code in the template repository and get a feel for how to set things up,